OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 The steps for configuring the manifest depend on which type of manifest you selected in the quick start.

 > [!NOTE]
-> When developing an event-based add-in to run on Outlook on Android and on iOS, note that the unified app manifest for Microsoft 365 can only be used if the add-in handles certain events.
+> When developing an event-based add-in to run in Outlook on Android and on iOS, note that the unified app manifest for Microsoft 365 can only be used if the add-in handles certain events.
 To learn which events are supported, see [Supported events and clients](#supported-events-and-clients).

 # [Unified app manifest for Microsoft 365](#tab/jsonmanifest)